HAITI

 0

-UEBH (Evangelical Baptist Union of Haiti) comes from the missionary work of an English pastor Alfred Pearce who arrived in 1925 in the north of the island in Port-de-Paix.
-From 1943 the UFM Mission (USA) developed the field in the northwest of the country as far as Port-au-Prince.
-In 1976 the UFM merged with the UEBH by placing these missionaries at the service of the UEBH and handing over all the land and properties to it.
+UEBH (Union Évangélique Baptiste d'Haïti) grew out of the missionary work of an English pastor, Alfred Pearce, who arrived in the north of the island at Port-de-Paix in 1925.
+From 1943, the UFM Mission (USA) developed the field in the north-west of the country as far as Port-au-Prince.
+In 1976, the UFM merged with the UEBH, placing its missionaries at the service of the UEBH and handing over all its land and property.

-the UEBH has more than 100 churches with 60,000 members including 40,000 baptized.
-The largest Church (Bolosse) has more than 2000 baptized.
-It is established in four of the nine departments of Haiti and in the Dominican Republic.
-Its head office is located at 261 route des Dalles in Port-au-Prince.
+The UEBH counts over 100 churches with 60,000 members, 40,000 of whom are baptized.
+The largest church (Bolosse) has over 2,000 baptized members.
+It is present in four of Haiti's nine departments and in the Dominican Republic.
+Its head office is at 261 route des Dalles, Port-au-Prince.
 The number of pastors and evangelists exceeds 100.
-The UEBH collaborates with the other Protestant and Evangelical Churches of Haiti.
-It is recognized as a public utility by the Haitian State and enjoys NGO status.
+The UEBH collaborates with other Protestant and Evangelical churches in Haiti.
+It is recognized as a public utility by the Haitian state and enjoys NGO status.

-The UEBH is the grouping of several churches born of local evangelization and more or less independent.
-It maintains fraternal relations with the other unions of Churches (Missions) present in Haiti.
+The UEBH is a grouping of several churches born of local evangelization and more or less independent.
+It maintains fraternal relations with the other church unions (Missions) present in Haiti.

-The needs in Haiti are immense and the poverty is absolute.
+The needs in Haiti are immense, and poverty is absolute.
 In an empty political context, only the Church can offer hope.
-About 30% of Christians try to live their faith in witnessing and sharing what little they have.
+Some 30% Christians are trying to live out their faith by bearing witness and sharing what little they have.

-The Biblical Mission, through the UEBH, provides assistance to vulnerable populations:
+Biblical Mission, through UEBH, brings relief to vulnerable populations:

 - Sanitation (latrines),